rishana-kv/12507345_Multi-class-segmentation-of-tree-species/README.md

 ### Time spent
 - Data preparation (data download, QGIS labeling, fixing shapefile issues): 15-16 hours
 - Dataset pipeline (tiling, mask generation, splits, debugging): 8 hours
-- Model and training pipeline (implementation, experiments, tuning, reducing to five species): 15 hours
+- Model and training pipeline (implementation, experiments, tuning, reducing to five classes): 15 hours
-- Documentation, repository cleanup, and submission preparation: 4 hours
+- Documentation and submission preparation: 4 hours

 ### Limitations and future work
 - The dataset is relatively small and was labelled manually, which limits its generalisation.
 In future, collecting more orthomosaics from different plots, seasons and imaging conditions would enable a more robust model to be trained.